-One of the things we like about Wix is that they offer a free plan when you sign up.
+One of the things we like about Wix is that it offers a free plan when you sign up.
 The offering is somewhat limited compared to the free plans of other website builders (like Square Online, for example), but it’s still better than no free plan at all.
 It gives you an opportunity to test the basic features of Wix and see if it suits your needs.

 Other than the free plan, Wix’s pricing system consists of two sets of plans: Website plans and Business and E-Commerce plans.
-The Website plans are intended for developing and maintaining your online presence, while the Business & E-Commerce plans have additional features that enable you to sell and run an e-commerce business.
+The Website plans are intended for developing and maintaining your online presence, while the Business and E-Commerce plans have additional features that enable you to sell and run an e-commerce business.

 The main difference is that you get the ability to add a custom domain, and you get 1 GB of bandwidth.
-It’s a basic plan, but it can work well if you’re just starting out.
-That said, the storage and bandwidth limit will mean that you’ll have to be modest with the media you add so your website can run smoothly.
+It’s still a rather basic plan, but it can work well if you’re just starting out.
+That said, the storage and bandwidth limit will mean that you’ll have to be modest with the size and amount of media you add.

-As with most paid plans in other business software solutions, the Combo plan offers a free domain name for one year, which means that if you register a domain name through Wix, it’ll be free in the first year.
+As with most paid plans in other business software solutions, the Combo plan offers a free domain name for one year.
+This means that if you register a domain name through Wix, it’ll be free in the first year.

 This plan also includes two free-for-one-year integrations with two premium third-party apps – Visitor Analytics and Site Booster.
 However, keep in mind that the offer is only available if you opt for a yearly subscription rather than a monthly one.

 You’ll have the ability to design a professional and social media logo with full commercial rights.
-You also get to integrate with three premium third-party apps – the two from the Unlimited plan, plus the Events Calendar app, also free for one year and with the yearly subscription.
+You also get to integrate with three premium third-party apps – the two from the Unlimited plan, plus the Events Calendar app, also free for one year with the yearly subscription.

 Business and E-Commerce Plans